HLBarker/MachineLearningPortfolio/PredictingBreastCancer/README.md

 ### Objective

-Using a breast cancer dataset, my goal it to accurately predict whether a breast tumor is benign or malignant based on its cell nuclei characteristics (*e.g.*, size, texture, etc.).
+Using a breast cancer dataset, my goal is to accurately predict whether a breast tumor is benign or malignant based on its cell nuclei characteristics (*e.g.*, size, texture, etc.).

 ### Machine learning process